 Thursday, October 17, 2024

-The New York Times' By Christina Caron looked at some reasons people might feel depressed at night and provides some suggestions.
-She misses the most important one.
+The New York Times' Christina Caron looked at some reasons people might feel depressed at night and provides some suggestions.
+She misses the most important one: the spiritual dimension.

 Caron writes: "It’s not uncommon for our minds to unleash a torrent of difficult feelings under the cover of darkness: sadness and negative thoughts may surface at night, making sleep hard to come by."
 On social media and elsewhere people often refer to this as “nighttime depression.”
 But is that really a thing?
 And if so, why do some people get blue at night?

 Caron mentions anxiety and depression in the same sentence: "While anxiety can also ramp up at night, and tends to make people feel agitated, tense and restless, nighttime depression is best characterized as a low mood."
-The anxiety link Caron provides. leads to a New York Times piece by Kiera Carter who attempts to answer the question Why Do I Feel More Anxious at Night.?
-Carter cites a study by the American Psychogical Association, which basically says Americans are stressed because they hate living in the United States.
+The anxiety link Caron provides. leads to a New York Times piece by Kiera Carter who attempts to answer the question Why Do I Feel More Anxious at Night?
+Carter cites a study by the American Psychogical Association, which basically says Americans are stressed because they blieve the United States is going

 She also cites Dr. Rafael Pelayo, who claims the purpose of evening anxiety is an evolutionary defense mechanism: "Dr. Rafael Pelayo, a clinical professor of psychiatry and behavioral sciences in sleep medicine at Stanford Medicine and author of the book, “How to Sleep.”
 “Sleep is the most dangerous thing we can do."